2025 Architectural Awards of Excellence

 The AIBC Architectural Awards were transitioned to the AFBC in 2019.
 Since then, we have been working on a new and exciting, rebranded Awards program offering a variety of awards categories, including the prestigious Lieutenant Governor of British Columbia Awards in Architecture.
 Our vision is to modernize and expand the Awards Program to foster inclusivity and broaden the voice of the profession of architecture in British Columbia.

-Project submissions and jury applications are now closed for 2021.
+Project submissions and jury applications for the 2025 Awards Program are now open.

-Submissions for the AFBC's Architectural Awards of Excellence are now closed.
+Submissions for the AFBC's Architectural Awards of Excellence are now open.

 Awards Eligibility